-- 23.8.1 The following items comprise a checklist to use for checking Free Program Forms compliance. - a) Forms:

-Current IAC forms must be used.

-- b) Form A: - i.
+- 23.8.1 The following items comprise a checklist to use for checking Free Program Forms compliance. - a) Current IAC or CIVA forms must be used. - b) Forms: - i.
 Each Aresti Aerobatic Catalogue number must be entered correctly. - ii.
 The correct K-Factors must be recorded. - iii.
 The total K-Factor for each figure (including any Floating Point) must be correct. - iv.
-Each figure drawing must match the Aresti Aerobatic Catalogue number(s). - c) Form B & C: - i.
-The figures must be legal drawings according to the Aresti Aerobatic Catalogue - ii.
-All drawings on the forms must be legible. - iii.
-The forms must agree with each other. - iv.
-The forms must agree with Form A. - d) Free Sequence Figure and K-Factor Limits [23.2]: - i.
+Each figure drawing must match the Aresti Aerobatic Catalogue number(s). - v.
+The figures must be legal drawings according to the Aresti Aerobatic Catalogue - vi.
+All drawings on the forms must be legible. - vii.
+The forms must agree with each other. - c) Free Sequence Figure and K-Factor Limits [23.2]: - i.
 The total number of figures must not exceed the limit. - ii.
-The Total Figure K-Factor must not exceed the limit. - e) Versatility [23.4]:
+The Total Figure K-Factor must not exceed the limit. - d) Versatility [23.4]: